SAN FRANCISCO - June 4, 2013

 As part of Wells Fargo’s proactive outreach to the segment, the company is focused on providing financial education for Chinese-American consumers to empower them to achieve financial success.
 Wells Fargo has developed a comprehensive financial education platform that offers guidance on financial topics that resonate with the segment.
 Through relationships with national and community organizations and media outlets nationwide, Wells Fargo uses print, digital and workshop formats to deliver financial solutions to a broad range of audiences.
 An additional Wells Fargo resource is My Financial Guide, an online resource consisting of articles, videos and tools aimed at helping consumers become more confident and knowledgeable in money management.

-Press release also is available in Chinese.
+Press release also is available in Chinese (PDF)

 About the Study